Table of Contents

 Neil Wagner

-A left arm seamer with an aggressive approach to the game, Neil Wagner has been an effective bowler for New Zealand since making his debut.
+A left arm seamer with an aggressive approach to the game, Neil Wagner had been an effective bowler for New Zealand since making his debut.
 He was initially known for his pace and bounce but his ability to bowl with reverse swing has helped to extend his career into his mid-30s.
+He was also a fearsome competitor whose aggression sometimes outweighed his speed.

-Following New Zealand’s tour of England in 2022, Wagner had taken 246 wickets in just 59 test matches.
+New Zealand’s test match against South Africa starting on February 13, 2024, is likely to be his last.
+At that stage, Wagner had taken 260 wickets in just 64 test matches.
 His impressive best figures of 7/39 came against the West Indies in 2017.

 Trent Boult

 A left armer who can bowl with pace, Trent Boult is also a master of the swinging ball.
-When the conditions are in his favour, he can be unplayable and he’s considered by many to be the best swing bowler in 2022.
+When the conditions are in his favour, he can be unplayable and he’s considered by many to be the best swing bowler of the 2010s and early 2020s.

-Boult is another bowler who is still playing regularly for New Zealand at the time of writing.
+Boult is another bowler who is still playing for New Zealand at the time of writing, although his appearances are becoming less frequent.
 He featured extensively on the tour of England in 2022 and, at the end of that series, he had claimed 317 test wickets in 78 matches.

-He’s another player who could eventually go past Richard Hadlee’s all-time record, but he’ll need to keep playing for a few more years.
+He’s another player who could eventually go past Richard Hadlee’s all-time record, but he’ll need to keep playing for a few more years, and that seems unlikely now.
 Boult has best test figures in an innings of 6/30 and he also had 231 wickets in the two forms of limited overs internationals.

 Adam Milne